How to Update WordPress Manually: A Step-by-Step Guide

 3.3 Update WordPress Manually Using the cPanel

-Most web hosting companies use the cPanel as their web host management software; chances are yours is too.
+Most web hosting companies use cPanel as their web host management software; chances are yours is too.
 You can also use cPanel to update WordPress.

-To do so, log in to your cPanel account and navigate to the File Manager folder.
+To do so, log in to your cPanel account and navigate to the File manager folder.

 Navigate to File Manager

 Open the root folder of your WordPress website.
-Mostly it’s labelled as the public_html.
+Mostly, it’s labelled as the public_html.

 Navigate to public_html folder